Aleks-dotcom/writeups/KillerQueen2021/Fufu/README.md

 create(0,0x10,b'aAA')
 ```

-then I malloc from tcache 0x51 chunk E and with that free chunk D back into tcahce 0x21
+then I malloc from tcache 0x51 chunk E and with that free chunk D back into tcache 0x21

 ```
 create(0,0x40, b'VVV')